 HISTORY: CYGNUS PROJECT Trip was one of the first interstellar colonization targets.
 61 Cygni A & B's planetary systems were largely mapped by 120AT and gradual improvements in astronomical instruments confirmed these were mostly rocky, dense worlds by 180 AT.
 61 Cygni B-II (later named Edison and then Trip) was noted to be approximately terrestrial in size, possess a nitrogen-carbon dioxide atmosphere, and had signs of abundant water ice at its poles.
 For the Solsys Era, these combinations of features made 61 Cygni appear to be an attractive target for industrial development and possibly terraforming, if not quite as attractive as some of the EoGaian worlds being found by ever-improving telescopes.

-The goal of developing and colonizing Trip was the cause for the 243 AT merger of General Electric and Bernal Space Power Systems, which created the megacorp Exa Energy with sufficient capital to fund von Neumann probes in the 'Cygnus Project.'
+The goal of developing and colonizing Trip was the cause of the 243 AT merger of Trans-Pacific Fusion (commonly nicknamed "Gee" after its oldest subsidiary, GE Vernova) and Bernal Space Power Systems, which created the conglomerate Exa Energy with sufficient capital to fund von Neumann probes in the 'Cygnus Project.'

 The first Cygnus "pathfinder" probe was launched in 355, to be followed by two or three 0.1c von Neumann transports, the 'industrial probes,' in 361, 367, and optionally 373.
 As originally envisaged in 343AT, Exa would then shift its probe production to target other star systems.
 However, in 367 the technology of the time required customization of ships, von Neumann payloads, and maser boost beam arrays for each new system, and such customized proved prohibitively expensive.
 Accordingly, Exa dawdled on missions to new systems while accumulating funds for them.
 To keep its starship construction slip and supply chain functional continued building additional, nearly-identical industrial probes (differing only in payloads) for Cygnus and launched them in 373, 379, and 385.
 Thus, a total of five Cygnus industrial probes and one pathfinder were launched.